geekbim/Go-Microservices/README.md

 please also read https://github.com/golang-standards/project-layout

-Following is the proposed project structure when Telkomsel Engineer team wants to create Golang microservice / application
+Following is the proposed project structure when Back End Engineer team wants to create Golang microservice / application

 ```